-- + Files other than the Image Remapping file (MultiScreenData.plist) must have an index number prefix (8-bit). - + The Image Remapping file (MultiScreenData.plist) must be placed in the /Mbox folder. - + Pixel mapping files must be placed in the /Mbox/PixelMapping folder.
-Plugin image files must be placed in the /Mbox/plugins/scripts folder.
-Scripts must be placed in the /Mbox/plugins/scripts folder.
+- + Files other than the Image Remapping file (MultiScreenData.plist) must have an index number prefix (8-bit). - + The Image Remapping file (MultiScreenData.plist) must be placed in the Mbox content folder. - + Pixel mapping files must be placed in the Mbox/PixelMapping folder.
+Plugin image files must be placed in the Mbox/plugins/images folder.
+Scripts must be placed in the Mbox/plugins/scripts folder.